automl/HW-GPT-Bench/README.md

 perplexity_mlp = api.query(metric="perplexity",predictor="mlp")
 print("Perplexity MLP: ", perplexity_mlp)
 ```

+## Colab notebook demo

+We provide a minimal [colab-notebook](https://colab.research.google.com/drive/1evdb9oQ0y8Mg_gQVaZiHdS_5iuxGKmrf?usp=sharing) to use the api in a notebook.
+Note however that colab notebook has a different python version installed and it is recommended to use the environment and requirements specified in the installation instructions.

 ## Citation
 If you find HW-GPT Bench useful, you can cite us using: